Jane Drummond, Countess of Roxburghe: Countess of Roxburghe

-She married Robert Ker, 1st Lord Roxburghe (later created Earl of Roxburghe), on 3 February 1614; the wedding was celebrated at Somerset House and attended by the king and queen.
+She married Robert Ker, 1st Lord Roxburghe (later created Earl of Roxburghe), on 3 February 1614.
+According to Scottish custom, women did not use their husband's surnames.

+Anne of Denmark's chamberlain, Viscount Lisle, sent John Finet to invite the French ambassador Antoine Lefèvre de la Boderie.
+The wedding was celebrated at Somerset House and attended by the king and queen.
 There was a masque Hymen's Triumph written by Samuel Daniel.
 John Chamberlain had heard that the queen would pay for the festivities and a "Masque of Maids, if they may be found", but no more than £500 for a wedding-gown and a marriage bed because "her maid Drummond is rich enough otherwise, as well in wealth as in virtue and favour."

 The wedding feast and Daniel's masque was said to have cost the queen £3000, and it was an opportunity for her to show off the recent refurbishment of Somerset House.
+The Queen's ushers, Zachary Bethell and John Tunstall prepared spaces for the entertainments.
 The masque and its setting in a courtyard of the palace on the Strand was described by the ambassador of Savoy, Giovanni Battista Gabaleone.

 There was a reception with a play on the day after for the Lord Mayor of London, Thomas Myddleton and the aldermen.
 There was another celebratory feast on 16 February.
 The Earl of Rutland gave a wedding present of a gilt bowl and cover and a pair of candlesticks worth £61.
-According to the Earl of Shrewbury, King James planned to officially rename Somerset House as Denmark House at the wedding.
+There were banquets hosted by the queen for those who gave presents, one for men and one for women.
+According to the Earl of Shrewsbury, King James planned to officially rename Somerset House as Denmark House at the wedding, John Chamberlain also mentioned a name change to the "Queen's Court".